Electronic Information in Personal Injury Cases

 Preserving Electronic Data Records

 Obtaining and saving data is now of greater importance than ever.
-Virginia Code section 8.01-379.2:1 deals with spoliation of evidence.
+Virginia Code § 8.01-379.2:1 deals with spoliation of evidence.
 It imposes a duty on the parties to save this type of data.
-Upon a finding of prejudice the court may order certain steps to cure the prejudice.
-If the court finds that one party acted recklessly or with the intent to deprive the other party of the data then the judge or jury may presume that such items were unfavorable.
+Upon a finding of prejudice, the court may order certain steps to cure the prejudice.
+If the court finds that one party acted recklessly or with the intent to deprive the other party of the data, then that judge or jury may presume that such items were unfavorable.
 The court is also allowed to dismiss the action or enter a default if necessary.

 Call, or contact us for a free consult.
 Also for more info on electronic information personal injury see the Wikipedia pages.
 Also see the post on this site dealing with medical records issues.